-The evening includes live music by the Discount Quartet, beverages, great spirits and an opportunity to make final bids on POTSKETCHES and one-of-a-kind ceramic works.
+The evening includes food, beverages, great company, live music by the The Captain Wilson Conspiracy (formerly Discount Quartet) and an opportunity to make final bids on POTSKETCHES and one-of-a-kind ceramic works.
 Proceeds benefit the Clay Studio of Missoula's programs, facilities, and operations.

-It is best to order tickets in advance at the Clay Studio of Missoula, by phone (406.543.0509) or email email@example.com.
+It is best to order tickets in advance at the Clay Studio of Missoula, by phone (406.543.0509) or in person (10am-5pm weekday in our office).
 You can also purchase tickets ONLINE via paypal by scrolling below.

 Tickets prices purchased by April 7: